grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     surface for reuse during reassembly if it is not damaged.

-7. With a 5IP Torx Plus Screwdriver, remove the 7 screws holding the Trackpad to the C Cover. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+7. With a 5IP Torx Plus Screwdriver, remove the 7 screws holding the Trackpad to the C Cover.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image21.jpeg" alt-text="A close-up of a computer.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 8. With your hand, remove the Trackpad subassembly from the C Cover.